 The Company applies the fair value recognition provisions of ASC 718, "Compensation - Stock Compensation."
 The Company determines the fair value as of the grant date.
 For awards with graded vesting conditions, the values of the awards are determined by valuing each tranche separately and expensing each tranche over the required service period.
 The service period is the period over which the related service is performed, which is generally the same as the vesting period.
 The Company accounts for forfeitures as they occur.
-During the years ended December 31, 2019 and 2018 the Company only granted restricted stock units.
+During the years ended December 31, 2020 and 2019 the Company only granted restricted stock units and restricted shares of common stock.